franklinbrooks/Joes-Cocktail-Confections/README.md

 Our approach for this website was to build for mobile first since majority of customers are reached on the go, as he markets his brand at social after-hour events.
 The targeted users are extroverted people who like to host social gatherings and events.
 These users need a quick way to view product offerings and have a visual representation of those products.
 We knew a visually stunning design was key for a product such as this.
 The website had to present his products on its own with

-An online presence outside of Facebook and Instagram means your product has to present on its own
+An online presence outside of Facebook and Instagram means a product has entice users on its own without the to present on its own